iamalwaysuncomfortable/iamalwaysuncomfortable.github.io/index.md

 _Senior Software Engineer Specializing in Cryptographic Systems and Machine Learning_

-I work towards products and tools that protect people's privacy and help society be more evenly distributed.
+I work towards products that protect people's privacy andhelp society be more evenly distributed

 ## Things I'm Good At
 ### Rust